-- Plans, participates and implements socializations twice a month
+- Plans, participates, creates an environment that is developmentally appropriate and implements socializations twice a month;

-- Acts as a liaison and advocate between community resources and Head Start families
+- Acts as a liaison and advocate between community resources and HS families;

-- Helps families as necessary to arrange and keep medical and dental appointments as required by Head Start
+- Helps families as necessary to arrange and keep medical and dental appointments as required by HS.

 - Must be able to pass a fingerprint clearance, background check, including criminal history, personal references, employment and education verifications